 Trie is a tree like data structure used to store collection of strings.

 A trie can also be defined as follows...

 Trie is an efficient information storage and retrieval data structure.

 The trie data structure provides fast pattern matching for string data values.
-Using trie we can bring the search complexity of a string to optimal limit.
-A trie can search a sring in O(m) time where m is the length of the string.
+Using trie, we bring the search complexity of a string to the optimal limit.
+A trie searches a string in O(m) time complexity, where m is the length of the string.

-In a trie every node except root stores a character value.
+In trie, every node except the root stores a character value.
 Every node in trie can have one or more number of children.
-All the children of a node are alphabetically ordered.
-If any two strings have a common prefix then they will have same ancesters.
+All the children of a node are alphabatically ordered.
+If any two strings have a common prefix then they will have same ancestors.